jimfrenette/wp-api-vuejs-poc/README.md

 # wp-api-vuejs-poc
 Proof of concept WordPress plugin to submit posts from the front end using the WordPress REST API and Vue.js

 [http://jimfrenette.com/2017/01/post-from-front-end-wp-api-vuejs/](http://jimfrenette.com/2017/01/post-from-front-end-wp-api-vuejs/)

+## API Request Handlers

+Three different web request handler examples are included:

+### vue-resource

+The [master branch](https://github.com/jimfrenette/wp-api-vuejs-poc) was created initially using the vue-resource plugin for Vue.js to provide services for making web requests and handle responses using a XMLHttpRequest.

+### axios

+The [f-axios branch](https://github.com/jimfrenette/wp-api-vuejs-poc/tree/f-axios) was cut from master and updated with axios and vue-axios to replace vue-resource.

+### jquery

+The [f-jquery branch](https://github.com/jimfrenette/wp-api-vuejs-poc/tree/f-jquery) was created from master and updated to replace vue-resource with the ajax method available in the external jQuery library loaded by default in WordPress.

 ## webpack